chelnak/puppet-dev-boxes/docs/developing_on_ubuntu.md

 * manifests: `spec/fixtures/manifests`

 You can define test classes in `spec/fixtures/manifests/site.pp`.
-Alternatively you can run any of the example manifests provided with the module.
+Alternatively, you can run any of the examples provided with the module.

 ## Running Puppet